 Besides wheelbase length, RKP trucks (e.g. Paris, Randal, Caliber) are what make longboards more stable at higher speed since they’re designed to respond slower and deeper.
 Turning on them requires leaning harder.
 TKP are twitchier and more prone to wobbles.

 Truck size on a mini-cruiser varies.
 By default, the Dinghy runs very narrow 105mm Polar Bear trucks, making the board very reactive and fast turning, but not nearly as stable as one with bigger trucks, e.g. the Loaded Ballona with its 150mm trucks.
 The trucks, however, so match the Dinghy’s small deck size.

-The Loaded Poke, on the other hand, is a bigger cruiser that comes with RKP trucks in either 150mm or 180mm in size, similar to a regular longboard.
+The Poke, on the other hand, is a bigger cruiser that comes with RKP trucks in either 150mm or 180mm in size, similar to a regular longboard.
 Because of this, the riding feel on the Poke is quite different from the Dinghy, less twitchy but more stable.